IBM/reactive-code-workshop/rxjava2/readme.md

         dumpObservableToStdOut(ex_1_1);
     ```

     Use ` mvn package exec:exec` from the command line to rebuild and run (run inside your IDE of choice if you prefer).
 The poem Jabberwocky should now be followed by a list of punctuation-free, lower case words.
-If so, carry on and see how far you can get (use hints above and listed references), **stop before Exercise 2**.

-    If you are stuck, ask for help. ;)

 2. Apply `filter` to create a stream of words beginning with `b`
 3. Create a second stream of words beginning with `g`